Specular Reflection vs. Diffuse Reflection: Understanding the Difference

 The Role of Color in Reflection

-While the discussion above focuses on the geometrical aspects of reflection, it's important to acknowledge the role of color.
+While the discussion above focuses on the geometrical aspects of reflection, you'll want to acknowledge the role of color.
 The color we perceive from a surface is determined by the wavelengths of light that are reflected and absorbed by that surface.
 A red apple, for instance, appears red because it absorbs most wavelengths of light except for red, which it reflects diffusely.
 A polished, silver surface reflects most wavelengths equally, resulting in its characteristic silver appearance (although it technically does absorb a small fraction of light, particularly in the ultraviolet range).

 Frequently Asked Questions (FAQ)